 Another example is that of “CYM” - the ISO3166 three-letter code for the Cayman Islands.
 It could also be perceived as a meaningful abbreviation for “Cymru” (Wales).
 While applications for both “.cymru” and “.wales” were lodged with ICANN, current policies would prohibit use of “cym” for the same purpose.
 In addition, relaxation of this protection in future could give rise to issues of confusing similarity.

-Following ICANN’s announcement of strings that had been applied for, the study group noted that applications had been received for “.AND”, “.ARE”, “.IDN” and “.EST”, representations of Andorra, the United Arab Emirates, Indonesia and Estonia, respectively.
+Following ICANN’s announcement of strings that had been applied for, the Study Group noted that applications had been received for “.AND”, “.ARE”, “.IDN” and “.EST”, representations of Andorra, the United Arab Emirates, Indonesia and Estonia, respectively.
 Although the Applicant Guidebook provides clear guidance, and includes procedures for objection and / or the possible withdrawal of these applications, the fact that formal interest was expressed for these strings, and applications made, highlights the possibility for confusion and a lack of policy clarity, even for stakeholders that are intimately familiar with the new gTLD process and ICANN’s rules around it.
 As of early March 2013, three of these applications have been withdrawn, though the application for .IDN remains active, under initial evaluation.

 Other commonly used acronyms or abbreviations